quixio/quix-streams/docs/subscribe.md

     topicConsumer.Commit();
     ```

-The piece of code above will commit anything – like parameter, event or metadata - consumed and served to you from the topic you subscribed to up to this point.
+The previous code commits parameters, events, or metadata that is consumed and served to you from the topic you subscribed to, up to this point.

 ### Committed and committing events

 === "Python"

     Whenever a commit completes, a callback is raised that can be connected to a handler.
 This callback is invoked for both manual and automatic commits.
 You can set the callback using the following code:

     ``` python
     from quixstreams import TopicConsumer